the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Decryption Center consumes Power in addition to Encrypted Data and adds +2 Science (or +4 as long as the player doesn't run out of Power) instead of +1 Culture.
 - Culture building adjustments:
 	- Museum no longer gives Faith, but adds +1 Culture/Science to worked Artifacts tiles along with +10% total Culture output in the city.
+	- Town Hall now gives +2 Culture as a base yield and no additional Culture with access to Power.
+It retains the +1 Local Happiness with access to Power.
 	- Broadcast Tower now gives +2 Culture, no Happiness, and costs 3 Water per turn in maintenance.
 	- Television Studio now gives +2 Culture/Happiness and costs 2 Water per turn in maintenance.